 In addition to indexes of article titles, authors, and subjects, Klapp-Online offers full text searching of the content covered from 1991 to 2011.
 Users can filter search results by several additional criteria.
 The online edition is available in three languages: German, English, and French.

-Provides more than 16,000 biographical and critical essays on the lives, works, and careers of the world's most influential literary figures from all eras and genres.
-Click here to search this database with other literary databases.
+Provides thousands of biographical and critical essays on the lives, works, and careers of the world's most influential literary figures from all eras and genres.
+Includes the main series, documentary, and yearbook volumes.